combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 VMware NSX Security: Changing Endpoints

 Then, virtualization came along, offering the ability to architect new applications.
-Instead of single servers hosting single applications, we have multiple VMs hosting different applications on a single physical server.
-More recently, we see the introduction of docker containers, spawning in as little as 350ms.
+Instead of single servers hosting single applications, multiple VMs host different applications on a single physical server.
+More recently, we saw the introduction of docker containers, spawning in as little as 350ms.

 The Challenge with Traditional VM

-Traditional VLANs cannot meet this type of fluidity as each endpoint type holds different requirements on the network.
+Traditional VLANs cannot meet this type of fluidity as each endpoint type has different network requirements.
 The network must now support conventional physical servers, VMs, and Docker containers.
 All these stacks must cross each other and, more importantly, be properly secured in a multitenant environment.

 Can traditional networking meet this?
 VMware NSX is a reasonably mature product offering virtualized network and security services that can secure various endpoints.